How to Integrate Facebook Ads into BigQuery: Top 3 Methods

 - Scalability as your data volume and reporting needs grow

-With Windsor.ai’s no-code ELT/ETL connectors, you can import your Meta Ads data into BigQuery in just minutes—no programming skills required.
-After a quick three-step setup, Windsor takes care of the entire process, including authentication, schema mapping, error handling, and scheduled syncs.
+With Windsor.ai’s no-code ETL/ELT connectors, you can import your Meta Ads data into BigQuery in just minutes with no programming skills required.
+After a quick three-step setup, Windsor takes care of the entire process, including authentication, schema mapping, error handling, and scheduled refreshes.

 Windsor securely accesses your Facebook Ads account via OAuth and allows you to extract hundreds of Meta metrics and dimensions, including campaign performance, audience insights, and account-level data.
 Then, it automatically transforms this data into a BigQuery-compatible structure, ready for analysis.